athena-framework/athena/docs/routing.md

 ### Exists

 The `Exists` converter takes a route param and attempts to resolve an object of `T` with that ID.
-If no object is found a 404 JSON error is thrown/returned.
+If no object is found a 404 JSON error is returned.

 This converter requires that there is a `self.find(val : String) : self` method on `T` that either returns the corresponding object, or nil.
 This can either be from an ORM library, or defined manually.